Last Updated on April 23, 2021

 What Exactly is Volcanic Rock?

-Lava Rock or volcanic rock is quite popular decorative material in yard landscaping.
+Lava Rock or volcanic rock is quite a popular decorative material in yard landscaping.
 It belongs to the category of igneous rocks and is formed when erupted lava cools down.

 It is porous in nature and also has air bubbles that pop as it dries.
 The air bubbles are the reason why lava rocks are really light and also why they have bubble-shaped holes throughout.